martha-thomae/GuatC1/08_Pierre-Colin_Mass/comments.md

 ### Section 3 (Et iterum venturus est)

 Editorial corrections:
-- Remove augmentation dot in dotted semibreve in Superius (measure 15-16)
+- Remove augmentation dot in dotted semibreve in Superius (measure 15-16) [COINCIDES WITH CPDL]
-- Change semibreve to semiminima (measure 25)
+- Change semibreve to semiminima (measure 25) [No, CPDL transcriber does changes a bit earlier.
+He removes the extra dotted minim by shortening a dotted semibreve, located 5 notes before, to a dotted minim]

-**REVIEW: SINCE THE CHANGE OF CPDL IS IN THE ALTO**

 Remaining orange labels after editorial corrections:
 - One in Bassus (third measure towards the end), **rearticulation**